 They are also producing an unending stream of indistinguishable models of laptops, (143 at last count, compared to Apple who offers 5 MacBook Pros, and 4 MacBook Airs), while making fewer that are user-customizable.
 Nike can make a fully custom shoe, whereas Lenovo appears to be heading in the other direction.

 It has been interesting researching a HiDPI laptop.
 They are still hard to come by.
 Half of the models offered on the Dell and Lenovo websites are 1366×768.
 Mostly the rest are 980p or top out at 1080p.
-Compare that to the Nexus 5, which runs 1080p on a 5″ screen.
+Compare that to the Nexus 5 phone, which has 1080 vertical pixels on a 5″ screen.

 Of course on smaller machines compromises must be made, but Lenovo used to put great keyboards into even their 13” machines.
 This laptop has almost an inch of empty space on the left and right edges of the typing area.
 If they had better used it, they could have built a more compatible layout.
 The chiclet keys work fine, but the idea of talking about an “efficient layout” for a keyboard means that inmates are running Lenovo.

 So in addition to the muscle-memory re-learning required for the new keyboard, Lenovo (and others) are in the process of removing the mouse buttons.
 I worry we are heading towards the world of Idiocracy.
 If I wanted to re-learn the keyboard and mouse in an un-maintainable machine, I’d have bought a Mac.
 I almost expect them to next copy the Macbook Wheel:

 Fortunately, they’ve got a compromise for now with the one-button ClickPad.
 Apparently it will still have mechanical wear issues so I’m not sure if it is actually an improvement.